Régine Zylberberg

-Régine Zylberberg (born Régina Zylberberg; 26 December 1929 – 1 May 2022), often known mononymously as Régine (/fr/), was a Belgian-born French singer and nightclub impresario.
-She dubbed herself the "Queen of the Night".
+Régine Zylberberg (born Régina Zylberberg; 26 December 1929 – 1 May 2022), often known mononymously as Régine (/fr/), was a Belgian-born French singer, actress, nightclub impresario, and businesswoman.

-Early life
+Rising to prominence in the 1950s and 1960s, she built an international nightlife empire with her chain of Régine’s clubs, which became synonymous with celebrity culture, luxury, and the emerging jet set.
+Often called the "Queen of the Night," Regine is credited with pioneering the modern discotheque while maintaining a parallel career as a recording artist and entertainer.

+Biography

-Rachelle Zylberberg was born in Anderlecht, Belgium, to Polish Jewish parents, Joseph Zylberberg and Tauba Rodstein.
+Régina Zylberberg was born in Anderlecht, Belgium, to Polish Jewish parents, Joseph Zylberberg and Tauba Rodstein.
 She spent much of her early life in hiding from the Nazis in occupied wartime France.
 Abandoned in infancy by her unwed mother who moved to Argentina, she was 12 when her father was arrested by the Nazis.
 She hid in a convent, where she was reportedly beaten.
 After the war, she sold bras in the streets of Paris.
 Her father, Joseph, managed to survive the war.
 He opened a cafe in Paris's Belleville neighborhood.

 Zylberberg had one son, Lionel, from her first husband Leon Rothcage, whom she married when she was 17.

-Career

 Known as Régine, she became a torch singer; by 1953, she was a nightclub manager in Paris.
 She is attributed with the invention of the modern-day discothèque, by virtue of creating a new dynamic atmosphere at Paris' Whisky à Gogo, with the ubiquitous jukebox replaced by disc jockeys utilizing linked turntables.
 Zylberberg's Paris Whisky à Gogo became the inspiration for the later establishment of the Whisky a Go Go nightclub in Los Angeles.

 In 1958, she opened Chez Régine in the Latin Quarter of Paris, which became the place to be seen for visiting celebrities, socialites and royalty.

+After performing at Paris's famed Olympia in the 1960s, Régine went on to perform at Carnegie Hall in New York.

 As Zylberberg's celebrity expanded she established nightclubs under her name in major cities such as New York, London and Monte Carlo.
 These were ultra-selective venues in prime urban locations, all featuring her signature "disco-style" layout.
+At the height of her popularity, her nightlife empire had 22 venues.

-In 1974, she established Jimmy'z, a nightclub in Monaco.
+In 1974, Zylberberg established Jimmy'z nightclub in Monaco.

 In 1975, Zylberberg was accompanied by her husband, Roger Choukroun, to New York.
 They split their time living between Paris and a penthouse suite at the Delmonico Hotel on Park Avenue and 59th Street in New York.
 In 1976, she opened Regine's nightclub on the ground floor of the hotel.
 The nightclub served food under the direction of French chef Michel Guérard.
 The following year, she opened a bistro alongside the nightclub called Cafe Reginette.

+In 1978, Zylberberg opened a Regine's in the Hyatt Regency Hotel in Montreal.